cwood821/HTMLElement/readme.md

 ```

-Getters and Setters are also available for individual object properties.
+Getters and Setters are available for individual object properties.

 ```php
 // Getters